auth0/auth0-flutter/auth0_flutter/EXAMPLES.md

 </details>

-## Mobile: Bot detection
+## 📱 Bot detection

-> 📱 This example is mobile-only; the [SPA SDK](https://github.com/auth0/auth0-spa-js) used by auth0_flutter does not include an API client.
+> This example is mobile-only; the [SPA SDK](https://github.com/auth0/auth0-spa-js) used by auth0_flutter does not include an API client.

 If you are performing database login/signup via the Authentication API and would like to use the [Bot Detection](https://auth0.com/docs/secure/attack-protection/bot-detection) feature, you need to handle the `isVerificationRequired` error.
 It indicates that the request was flagged as suspicious and an additional verification step is necessary to log the user in.
 That verification step is web-based, so you need to use Web Auth to complete it.